JayeshMinigi/Web-Dev-Task3/README.md

 ![](/preview.png)

-This is a responsive and feature-rich React-based web application that allows you to create and manage your to-do lists effortlessly.
+This is a responsive and feature-rich web application that allows you to create and manage your to-do lists effortlessly.
 It includes CRUD (Create, Read, Update, Delete) operations for seamless task management and utilizes local storage for persistent data storage.

 ## Table of Contents 📚